Underactuated Robotics

 Perception subsystem.
 Output of a perception system is not Gaussian noise, it's missed detections/drop-outs...

 Distributions over tasks/environments.
+Domain randomization in RL.

 Section on the liouville equation (ode describring the Perron-Frobenius along a path.